ua-eas/katt-kaiki/README.md

 * Verify that a certain message appears on the screen
   - (`Then I should see the message "Document was successfully submitted"`)
 * Change focus to new windows
-* Close all extra windows that are not the first window
+* Close all extra, unused windows that are not the first window
-* Record video when tests are run as headless
+* Record video when tests are run using a headless browser
 * Automatically screenshot a point of failure
 * Log every click and attempt to find an element for debugging purposes
 * Highlight page elements during a scenario with javascript